-Stuck between the parks of the Trossachs and Cairngorms, the region fo Loch Tay Scotland and Glen Lyon Scotland is worth visiting.
+Stuck between the parks of the Trossachs and Cairngorms, the region around Loch Tay Scotland and Glen Lyon Scotland is worth visiting.
 Lochs, falls, summits, abundant flora and fauna... the area has a lot to offer if you love nature.
 Below is my guide with the top things to do.

 Navigate back to the complete Travel Scotland Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 Located in the Central Highlands of Scotland, they are often overlooked because of their famous neighbours: The Trossachs National Park and the Cairngorms NP.

 It deserves at least one day, but a couple of days would be better: